-- 601. The Beginnings of the Modern World-View.
+601. The Beginnings of the Modern World-View.
 (3) A study of the transition from ancient views of the world to the perspective of modern science, with focus on the works of the Presocratic philosophers, Plato and Aristotle.
+Shapere

-Shapere - 602.
-The Mechanistic View of Nature.
+602. The Mechanistic View of Nature.
 (3) An examination of the philosophical and scientific roots, in Descartes, Newton, and Leibniz, of the belief that the universe and human beings are "machines" subject to deterministic natural laws, and the relevance to this issue of modern scientific ideas.
-Shapere - 620.
-The Universe of Modern Science.
-(3) A survey of the contemporary scientific picture of the universe and its evolution, and of the major evidence for that picture.
+Shapere biotechnology, cognitive science, recent primate research, and the search for extraterrestrial life.
 Shapere